gkaemmer/rust-wasm-blob/README.md

 Rendering is done with a few SVG polygons in React.

+The site uses Next.js and doesn't really need to, but it really cuts down boilerplate.

 ### `rustLoader.js`

 SoftBody.js `require()`s the rust source code directly, and the import is managed by a webpack loader that runs the rust compiler (to the `wasm32-unknown-unknown` target).
 It grabs the WASM byte code and creates Javascript glue code automatically.